30 Corporate Team Building Event Ideas

 4. Get outdoors.

-Even if you’re not able to host an entire day filled with organized games and challenges, you can still shake things up with outdoor team building activities in more low key, manageable ways.
+Even if you’re not able to host an entire day filled with organized games and challenges, you can still shake things up with outdoor team-building activities in more low-key, manageable ways.
 Bonusly noticed that their sales cycles were dramatically slower during the warm summer months.
 The leadership team decided on creating a new set of routines to help employees get through the summer slump.
 Since employees already had an established pattern of meeting face-to-face with off-site teams every quarter, they worked hiking into their last iteration.
-Sticking to local trails and exploring nature together helped them get to know one another in a simple and cost-effective way.
+Sticking to local trails and exploring nature together helped them get to know one another simply and cost-effectively.

 — Bonusly (@bonusly) December 20, 2018